-Britain’s only native sorrel is an extremely robust plant and whilst it carpets our forest floors in spring and summer, it can also be found in winter in lesser numbers.
+Britain’s only native sorrel is an extremely robust plant and while it carpets our forest floors in spring and summer, it can also be found in winter in lesser numbers.
 It resembles clover with three leaflets held at the top of a thin stalk; but wood sorrel’s leaves are heart-shaped rather than round.
 It has a tangy flavour so, used very sparingly in salads, it adds a delicious lemony flavour to autumnal lunches.

 Foraging chefs such as Gil Mellor rave about the flavour of squirrel – time to try it?
 Grey squirrels are frequently culled in the UK's forests because of the damage they do to young trees and most are wasted.
 Some however end up in more adventurous butchers.
 You may know a forester or farmer who can provide you with a squirrel or two to try.